Make America Great Again: Ronald Reagan

 "Let's make America great again" was famously used in Ronald Reagan's 1980 presidential campaign.
 At the time, the United States was suffering from a worsening economy at home marked by stagflation.
 Using the country's economic distress as a springboard for his campaign, Reagan used the slogan to stir a sense of patriotism among the electorate.
 During his acceptance speech at the 1980 Republican National Convention, Reagan said, "For those without job opportunities, we'll stimulate new opportunities, particularly in the inner cities where they live.
 For those who've abandoned hope, we'll restore hope and we'll welcome them into a great national crusade to make America great again."

 Bill Clinton

 The phrase was used in speeches by Bill Clinton during his 1992 presidential campaign.
 President Clinton also used the phrase in a radio commercial aired for wife Hillary Clinton's 2008 presidential primary campaign.
-During the 2016 electoral campaign, in which Hillary Clinton opposed Trump, he suggested that Trump's version, used as a campaign rallying cry, was a message to White Southerners that Trump was promising to "give you an economy you had 50 years ago, and ... move you back up on the social totem pole and other people down."
+During the 2016 electoral campaign, in which his wife was running against Trump, he suggested that Trump's version, used as a campaign rallying cry, was a message to White Southerners that Trump was promising to "give you an economy you had 50 years ago, and ... move you back up on the social totem pole and other people down."